-Our MCRM Fertility specialists, Dr. Peter Ahlering and Dr. Mira Aubuchon, will review your tests and explain what they mean, and work with you to decide the right path to take for treatments.
+Our MCRM Fertility specialists will review your tests and explain what they mean, and work with you to decide the right path to take for treatments.
 It’s worth noting that, typically, sperm sent to reference labs used by your regular doctors only test for count and motility.
 Because of the advanced analyses we’re able to perform at our in-house lab, results will be much more comprehensive.

 Fertility Tests We Offer